 Solution to too much light:

 The best way to combat this is to get really good blackout shades or curtains.
 To test if your blackouts are dark enough, turn the lights out and close the door during the brightest time of the day.
 You should barely be able to see your hand in front of your face.
 That’s how dark you’ll want it!
+Blackout curtains will also allow your little to settle at bedtime even if it’s still light out.
+Win-win!

-Think about if there are any outside noises occurring at this time.
+Additionally, think about if there are any outside noises occurring at this time.
 Maybe even set an alarm for yourself and get up and sit outside of your baby’s room to see if you notice anything.
 This could be a garbage truck going by, the HVAC kicking on, a plane flying over, etc.

 Solution to outside noise: